uber/cassette/README.rst

 Cassette
 ========

-Cassette stores and replays HTTP requests made in your Python app
+Cassette stores and replays HTTP requests made in your Python app.

 .. code:: python